 1 Enoch 14:14

 11 A flaming fire surrounded the walls, and its portals blazed with fire.
-12 And I entered into that house, and it was hot as fire and cold as ice: there were no delights of life therein: fear covered me, and trembling got hold upon me.
-13 And as I quaked and trembled, I fell upon my face.
-14 And I beheld a vision, And lo! there was a second house, greater than the former, and the entire portal stood open before me, and it was built of flames of fire.
-15 And in every respect it so excelled in splendour and magnificence and extent that I cannot describe to you its splendour and its extent.
+12 And I entered into that house, and it was hot as fire and cold as ice: there were no delights of life therein: fear covered me, and trembling seized me.
+13 And as I shook and trembled, I fell upon my face.
+14 And I saw a vision, and there it was, a second house, greater than the former, and the entire portal was open before me, and it was built of flames of fire.
+15 And in every way it so excelled in splendor and magnificence and size that I cannot describe to you its splendor and its size.
 16 And its floor was of fire, and above it were lightnings and the path of the stars, and its ceiling also was flaming fire.

 2 Corinthians 12:4